G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 # Visualiser
 This is currently bare bones but here is a clickable visualiser for the geometry.

-- Mouse: Click to grab and move the impedance dot, click to release
-- Touch Screen: drag to move
+Click / touch anywhere in the visual to set the red impedance point, or click / touch on it and drag it.

 <canvas id="impedance" width="300" height="300"></canvas>
 <canvas id="smith" width="300" height="300"></canvas>